johnfmcrae/Notes/C++/Pointers and Smart Pointers.md

 There also used to be another smart pointer called the **auto pointer**, but this was removed in C++17.

-All smart pointers are a *class* which manage raw pointers.
+All smart pointers are *classes* which manage raw pointers.
 You create them but you do not delete them, as the deletion is managed by the class.
 The usage for smart pointers is similar to that of raw pointers, meaning you use the `*` and `->` operators as you would with raw pointers.

 To use smart pointers, make sure to include them with,